-This matter proceeded by way of direct request proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an application for dispute resolution by the landlord for an order of possession and a monetary order for unpaid rent.
+This matter proceeded by way of direct request proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an application for dispute resolution by the landlord for an order of possession for unpaid rent and a monetary order for unpaid rent.

-The agent for the landlord submitted a signed proof of service of the notice of direct request proceeding which declares that on May 11th 2012, the landlord served the tenants with the notice of direct request proceeding via registered mail.
+The landlord submitted a signed proof of service of the notice of direct request proceeding which declares that on February 25, 2014, the landlord served tenant "TD" with the notice of direct request proceeding personally at the rental unit at 6:55 p.m., and on February 26, 2014, the landlord served tenant "RD" by with the notice of direct request proceeding via registered mail.

-Section 90 of the Act determines that a document served in this manner is deemed to have been served five days later.
+Section 90 of the Act determines that a document served by registered mail is deemed to have been served five days later.

-Based on the written submissions of the landlord, I find that the tenants have been duly served with the direct request proceeding documents.
+Based on the written submissions of the landlord, I find that the tenants have been duly served with the direct request proceeding documents by using the latter of the two dates above, which would be five days after February 26, 2014 which is March 3, 2014.

-Issue(s) to be Decided
+Issues to be Decided

-The issues to be decided are whether the landlord is entitled to an order of possession for unpaid rent and to a monetary order for unpaid rent, pursuant to sections 46, 55 and 67 of the Act.
+- Is the landlord entitled to an order of possession for unpaid rent? - Is the landlord entitled to a monetary order for unpaid rent?